|Cash Back Rating:||3.3 / 5|

 How to use the SoFi Credit Card:

-- Redeem your points as cash back into SoFi accounts, such as SoFi Invest, SoFi Money, and toward SoFi student and personal loans to get the highest value.
+- Redeem your points as cash back into SoFi accounts, such as SoFi Invest, SoFi Banking, and toward SoFi student and personal loans to get the highest value.

 - Pay your card on time fors 12 months to get your APR lowered by 1%.